microsoft/accessibility-insights-windows/docs/FAQ.md

 If your PR includes UI changes please follow the additional instructions for UI changes in the [Test Scenarios](Scenarios.md) page.

+### Q. What happens after I submit a PR?
+All PRs kick off a build and the build status is visible in the PR checks section.
+Failures need to be addressed before the PR can be merged.

 ### Q.How do I go about adding telemetry for my changes?
 Please visit the [Telemetry Overview](TelemetryOverview.md) page on how to do so.